 1. Definition:

-– Global Commons: Some non-territorial spaces are considered global commons, implying that they are shared spaces that should be used for the common benefit of humanity.
+– Global Commons: Some non-territorial spaces are shared for the benefit of everyone.

 3. Political Implications: